microsoft/infersharpaction/README.md

 ```

 ## Limitations
 - GitHub does not support hosting Linux containers on Windows at the time of this writing.
-Your CI pipeline needs to run in Linux.
-If your current CI pipeline runs on Windows, you can create a dependent workflow, using artifacts to transport the binaries to another Linux host to run the analysis.
+Your CI pipeline needs to run on Linux.
+If your current CI pipeline runs on Windows, however, you can create a dependent workflow, using artifacts to transport the binaries to another Linux host to run the analysis.
 We are working on the next version to address this.

 ## Known Issues
 - We don't have control over the build agents.
-If the project is big, the analysis may time out.
+If the project is too big, the analysis may time out.
 We are working on the next version to address this.

-- You may find warnings that are not from your own code.
-It is because that the third-party libraries the project uses may contain .pdb files.
-You may choose to remove those from the binaries folder before passing it to `binary-path` to exclude the analysis and speed up the time.
+- You may find warnings that are not from your own code, because the third-party libraries that the project references may contain .pdb files which will be analyzed as well.
+You may choose to either remove those unwanted .pdb files, or copy only the desired binaries to another directory and pass it to `binary-path` to exclude the unwanted analysis.

 ## Contributing